 KEYWORDS:

-Microcavities, Replica Molding, Microfabrication, High-content-screening, 3-Dimensions, Single Cells, Nucleus, Golgi, Cytokinetic Ring.
+Microcavities, Replica Molding, Microfabrication, High-content screening, 3-Dimensions, Single Cells, Nucleus, Golgi, Cytokinetic Ring.

 SHORT ABSTRACT:

 We report a device and a new method to study cells and embryos.
 Single cells are precisely ordered in microcavity arrays.
 Their 3D confinement is a step towards 3D environments encountered in physiological conditions and allows organelle orientation.
 By controlling cell shape, this setup minimizes variability reported in standard assays.